Azure-Samples/LUIS-DevOps-Template/docs/1-project-setup.md

 ## Setup the CI/CD pipeline

+*If you are unfamiliar with GiHub actions then you may wish to review the documentation [here](https://help.github.com/en/actions).*

 The GitHub Actions CI/CD pipeline requires a few setup steps to prepare it for use.
 You will:

 - Set environment variables in the pipeline YAML file to match the resource names you created in Azure
-- Get a token for an Azure Service Principal that you will configure and which you will store in GitHub secrets
+- Get a token for an Azure Service Principal that you will configure and which you will store in [GitHub secrets](https://help.github.com/en/actions/configuring-and-managing-workflows/creating-and-storing-encrypted-secrets)

 ### Set Environment Variables for Resource names in the pipeline YAML